lucgames12321/DigitalSignage-client/Production_Ready/README.md

 > Note: After making these changes, select "Finish" and reboot your Raspberry Pi when prompted.

+## Browser Configuration
+- Chromium browser as the main browser
+- Third-party cookies disabled
+- Install extensions like Adblock and accept cookies
+- **Translator disabled!!!**

 ## Install Dependencies and xdotool
 To ensure your Raspberry Pi is up to date and has all necessary dependencies for running this project, run the following commands: